-- Ellickson & Misra (Marketing Science, 2008): Supermarkets competition in market strategies. - Supermarket firms position themselves as either everyday low prices (EDLP) or temporary sales promotions (PROMO). - PROMO can be more attractive to customers with: - low shopping/travel costs who visit stores more frequently; - low storage costs, such that they can buy for inventory when prices are low. - A firm's optimal price strategy depends in a market: - The composition of consumers in that market. - The pricing strategy of competitors.
+- Ellickson & Misra (Marketing Science, 2008): Supermarkets competition in pricing strategies. - Supermarket firms position themselves as either everyday low prices (EDLP) or temporary sales promotions (PROMO). - It is a form of product differentiation.
+PROMO can be more attractive to customers with: - low shopping/search costs: visit stores more frequently; - low storage costs: buy for inventory when prices are low. - A firm's optimal pricing format can vary across markets: - The composition of consumers in that market. - The pricing strategy of competitors.